 Proposed One Queensbridge Project

-One Queensbridge, a joint venture with the Schiavello Group, is a proposed fourth hotel development to meet tourism demand at Crown Melbourne.
+One Queensbridge, a joint venture with the Schiavello Group, is a proposed mixed use development which will include a fourth hotel to meet tourism demand at Crown Melbourne.

-The proposed project represents Crown’s continued investment in the Southbank arts and entertainment precinct and would be connected to the Crown Melbourne complex by a sculptural pedestrian bridge spanning Queensbridge Street.
+The proposed project represents Crown’s continued investment in the Southbank arts and entertainment precinct.

 Crown’s digital businesses include:

 Betfair Australasia (100% owned) which provides access for Australian and New Zealand customers to the world’s leading betting exchange.